lmladenova/Course-Project-Getting-and-Cleaning-Data/README.md

 15. Writes the "averagetidy" dataset into a text file.

 ## The Tidy Data
-<p/> The end product of the "run_analysis.R" script is a tidy data set, which complies with the requirements for tidy data as follows[1,2]:</p>
+<p> The end product of the "run_analysis.R" script is a tidy data set, which complies with the requirements for tidy data as follows[1,2]:</p>

 1. Each variable is in a separate column;
 2. Each observation is in a separate row;
 3. All of the columns are named with descriptive names;